 - Log into MyU and select the Academics tab.

 - Click the Registration sub-tab.

 - Select the appropriate term and click the Continue button.

 - Check the box next to the class you would like to drop, and then click the Drop Selected Classes button.

 - Confirm the classes you want to drop, and then click the Finish Dropping button.

-- A green checkmark indicates the drop was successful.
+- View your results.
+A green checkmark indicates the drop was successful.